Each Biosphere site is intended to fulfill three complementary and mutually reinforcing functions:

 - A support function: Create a support network of scientists, resource managers and policy makers to assist communities and resource sectors address sustainability issues and concerns.

 The biosphere, or sphere of life, is the living layer of the earth, where water flows, plants grow and people live.
-Biosphere Reserves have specific geographical boundaries and may be completely inland, along the coast or defined by the borders of their natural watersheds.
-The area of land within a biosphere reserve varies greatly, but is always made up of three basic ‘zones’: the core, the buffer, and the transition area.
+Biosphere Regions have specific geographical boundaries and may be completely inland, along the coast or defined by the borders of their natural watersheds.
+The area of land within a biosphere region varies greatly, but is always made up of three basic ‘zones’: the core, the buffer, and the transition area.

 - Core Area: 20,600 hectares